syncfusion-content/winui-docs/winui/NumberBox/Getting-Started.md

 ## Clear button visibility

 The `ShowClearButton` Property is used to show or hide the clear button in `NumberBox`.
-By default, visibility of the clear button is enabled as **true**.
+By default, visibility of the clear button is enabled.

 N> The clear button appears only when the text box is focused and the `IsEditable` property value is set to **true**.
 {% tabs %}
 {% highlight xaml %}

-<editors:SfNumberBox x:Name="numberBox" Height="75" Width="300"
+<editors:SfNumberBox x:Name="numberBox"
-           HorizontalAlignment="Center"
+            Height="75"
-           Header="NumberBox"
+            Width="300"
             ShowClearButton="True"
-           Description="Enter the numeric values"
+            IsEditable="True"
-           IsEditable="True" Value="10"/>
+            Value="10"/>

 {% endhighlight %}